my-name-is-D/object-detection-Motion-Nao-webots/README.md

 transform it into angle joint and send them back as a topic.
 A version consider Nao's workspace before calculating the angle joints.

+##rat_model

+The rat model is jhielson's (see:https://github.com/jhielson) with sligh adaptations to fit my case

+HAVE TO ASK AUTHORISATION TO KEEP THAT IN MY GIT REP

 ## world

 Subscribe to the topic publsihed by kinematic nao and move nao to the given position.